tapestrylearn/Diagrammer/README.md

 * `scene`: the language-specific implementation of the general scene layer.
 * `engine`: the language-specific implementation of the Diagrammer engine system.
 * Optionally, there may also be a `utils` module where utility constructs are defined.

-## Still to Come
-Diagrammer is constantly evolving; here is a list of some important features that have yet to be completed:

-* Multi-language support: we hope to support more than just Python in the future; top candidates for Diagrammer support are Java & C/C++.